zapier/visual-builder/docs/_partners/planning-guide.md

 **Separate data where possible**, to make it as widely usable as possible in subsequent Zap steps.
 Names should be split into separate first/last or given/surname pairs, along optionally with a full name field.
 Addresses should be separated into their individual components.

 <a id="date"></a>
 **Format Date-time values in [ISO 8601](http://www.cl.cam.ac.uk/~mgk25/iso-time.html#date) standard including time zone offset**, even for UTC times.
 Avoid UNIX or Epoch timestamps.
-Dates may be modified with [Moment.js](http://momentjs.com) in your API call custom code if your API returns dates in different formats.
+Date responses may be modified in your API call custom code if your API returns dates in different formats.
 Example acceptable date-time values include:

 - `2018-12-15T01:15:13Z` (or `-0000` instead of `Z`)
 - `2018-12-01T12:32:01-0800`